nvidia-riva/tutorials/tts-script-generation.md

 - **Length**: Each line of the script should take the voice actor between 10 seconds and 20 seconds to read aloud.
 Most people speak at 100 to 130 words per minute so this is around 16 to 26 words, as a rough heuristic (for English, other languages will vary).
 - **Phonetic distribution**: Phonemes are the building blocks of words.
 There are 44 phonemes in the English language, and they appear at different frequencies in English speech.
 The Harvard sentence is a reference distribution.
 It’s a good idea to run a phoneme comparison on your lines of text to understand how they compare to Harvard sentences.
 - **Normalization**: Normalization is the process of converting numbers, abbreviations, datetime, units, etc into their spoken form.
 Normalization is required to reduce ambiguity between the characters in the script eventually reducing the ambiguity in the input data to the model.
 For English, there is a normalization script in Nemo, but it won’t catch everything, and a manual review is required.
 - **Grammar**: Each line of text that is a question should end with a question mark.
 This is so the model can learn the pronunciation of sentences that are questions (they often rise in pitch at the end).
-Other end-of-line punctuation - periods, exclamation marks - is less important, but valuable.
+Other punctuation, such as periods, exclamation marks, commas, and quotation marks, are also important.

 ## Heuristics for manually normalizing